katikarohith/using-free-api/README.md

 # using-free-api
-using free api and getting random dog pics with html and java-script
+using free apis and getting random dog pics (with html and java-script ,css)